dfense/appchallenge/README.md

 $ docker start namejoked
 ```

-open a browser or hit api with
+if started with container, open any browser or api call with

-`localhost:8080`
+`localhost:8080 ## <- port is different for container`

 to check code compliance with "go vet" or run "go test"